devdot4/flameo-blog/readme.md

 - See all users
 - Edit or delete your profile
 - See all posts
-- Make a post/edit and delete it
+- Make a post, edit or delete it

 # Routes
 ```